How to increase the efficiency of your professional services business

 Sales: Dynamics 365 Project Service Automation is used for global pricing and contract management.
 Managed accounts and partner programs have been implemented in the system.

-Resource Management: The company optimises usage of its resources between countries.
+Resource management: The company optimizes the usage of its resources between countries.
 Assigning resources who can do the job best rather than local resources has become the norm.
-Schedule Board in PSA and Project Operations is used in innovative ways to increase visibility of workloads across lines of business, specialities, regions etc. and to match capacity with demand.
+Schedule Board in Dynamics 365 Project Service Automation and Project Operations is used in innovative ways to increase visibility of workloads across lines of business, specialties, regions, etc. and to match capacity with demand.

 Billing: CRM, PSA and financial management have been fully integrated.
 Few errors in time entries pass through approval that is automated where it is feasible.
-Project Manager or PMOs use billing frequency, payment milestones linked to project tasks and invoice templates for automatic generation of draft invoices resulting in quicker billing cycles.
-Accounting can recognise revenue based on real-time project progress and uses Project Accounting features in the financial software (Project Operations with Project Finance).
+Project managers or PMOs use billing frequency, payment milestones linked to project tasks and invoice templates for an automatic generation of draft invoices resulting in quicker billing cycles.
+Accounting can recognize revenue based on real-time project progress and uses Project Accounting features in the financial software (Project Operations with Project Finance).

 Maturity Level 5: Top performing professional services business

-Sales: Diverse Sales teams have now transformed into vertical centres of excellence.
+Sales: Diverse Sales teams have now transformed into vertical centers of excellence.